FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 On the jobs front, there have been a number of positive announcements this year again, from

-the likes of Johnson & Johnson, Legato, Three, Eli Lilly and Vitalograph among others.--- 12
+the likes of Johnson & Johnson, Legato, Three, Eli Lilly and Vitalograph among others.
+---
+12

 There is a renewed focus in towns and village with programmes to tackle vacancy and